-Openbase scores $3.6M seed to help developers find open source components – TechCrunch
+Openbase scores $3.6M seed to help developers find open-source components – TechCrunch

 Openbase founder Lior Grossman started his company the way that many founders do — to solve a problem he was having.
-In this case, it was finding the right open source components to build his software.
+In this case, it was finding the right open-source components to build his software.
 He decided to build something to solve the problem, and Openbase was born.

 Today, the company announced a $3.65 million seed round led by Zeev Ventures with participation from Y Combinator and 20 individual tech industry investors.
 Openbase was a member of the YC 2020 cohort.